lirmm/pid-workspace/README.md

 # Contact

-For any question, remark, proposal about PID, please **contact me using the issues** of the project.
+For any question, remark, proposal about PID, please **contact authors using the issues** of the project.